 Patience is a virtue, but sometimes we just can’t wait for our Burro to ripen.
 If you find yourself with green ones, here’s a handy trick: put them into a plastic bag, seal it, and place the bag in a warm place, like on top of your refrigerator.
 The heat will speed up the ripening process, bringing you closer to enjoying your delicious Burro Banana.

 Tips & Trivia

 To ripen green bananas, put them into a plastic bag, seal it and place the bag in a warm place like on top of your refrigerator.
 This will cause to heat up which speeds the ripening process.
 You can also put other green fruit like peaches and

 You can freeze bananas!
 Just peel and store in plastic bags up to 6 months.
 They are generally only good for smoothies and baking once frozen.
 Thaw and drain frozen extra-ripe bananas and use in baked goods… or slice frozen into blender drinks.
 Have for

 Sauté green-tipped bananas until brown in just enough margarine or cooking spray to coat.
 Serve as a side dish or “starch” with chicken, pork or even fish.

-As the green color of bananas turns to yellow, the starch in the fruit turns to sugar.
+As the green color turns to yellow, the starch in the fruit turns to sugar.